ECCC-MSC/open-data/docs/msc-data/nwp_gdps/readme_gdps-ice-anal-datamart_en.md

 # Global ice analysis data in NetCDF format

-Environement and Climate Change Canada provides global sea-ice analysis fields produced by its operational [Global Deterministic Prediction System (GDPS)](readme_gdps_en.md) and interpolated to a rotated latitude-longitude grid with 0.09 x 0.09 degree resolution.
+Environment and Climate Change Canada provides global sea-ice analysis fields produced by its operational [Global Deterministic Prediction System (GDPS)](readme_gdps_en.md) and interpolated to a rotated latitude-longitude grid with 0.09 x 0.09 degree resolution.
 The data files are in NetCDF format (NetCDF-4 classic model) and comply with the Climate and Forecast Conventions.

 The Global Sea-Ice Analysis System is an analysis system based on 3D-Var assimilation covering all waters (ocean and lakes) at a 10km horizontal resolution on a YIN-YANG grid and using a 6 hours persistence forecast for the background state.
 This analysis assimilates 4 times a day satellite remote sensing data and [Canadian Ice Service](https://www.canada.ca/en/environment-climate-change/services/ice-forecasts-observations/latest-conditions.html) ice charts.